-If you lived on campus during the 2013-2014 year your budget would be $61,416, which does not include the cost of travel to campus.
+If you live on campus during the 2016-2017 year, your budget would be $66,192, which does not include the cost of travel to campus.

 For current tuition and fees, please visit the Financial Aid page.

-Seventy-five percent of the Class of 2014 studied abroad.
-Pitzer has also been the national leader in Fulbright Fellowships per 1,000 students for 10 of the last 11 years.
+53% of Pitzer students study abroad before graduation.
+Pitzer has also been the national leader in Fulbright Fellowships per 1,000 students for 11 of the last 12 year

 Pitzer College graduates are prepared to take on life’s challenges while making a difference in their communities.
 Pitzer’s many impressive alumni include individuals with varied careers in arts, science and research, non-profit, education and public service.